endo5501/LaboMachineTable/memory-bank/systemPatterns.md

 1. **Login Screen**: User authentication interface
 2. **Equipment Management**: CRUD interface for equipment
 3. **User Management**: CRUD interface for users
-4. **Equipment Layout**: Visual representation of equipment placement
+4. **Equipment Layout**: Visual representation of equipment placement with drag-and-drop functionality
-5. **Reservation Status**: Overview of all equipment reservations
+5. **Reservation Status**: Overview of all equipment reservations with calendar view
-6. **Reservation Window**: Detailed reservation interface for specific equipment
+6. **Reservation Window**: Detailed reservation interface for specific equipment with time slot selection

+#### Feature Components
+1. **Text Labels**: Support for adding, editing, and positioning text labels in the equipment layout
+2. **Drag & Drop**: Interactive positioning of equipment and text labels in the layout
+3. **Time Slots**: 30-minute interval selection for equipment reservations
+4. **Calendar View**: Date-based view of equipment reservations

 ### Backend Components